-By default, Taxonomy comes with few fields – Name, Slug, and Description.
-Just like a featured image for post, WordPress does not provide an image field for taxonomy.
+By default, Taxonomy comes with a few fields – Name, Slug, and Description.
+Like a featured image of a post, WordPress does not provide an image option for taxonomy.
 But in some scenarios, you may want to have an image for your taxonomy.
-In this article, we study how to add the image field to taxonomy in WordPress and display it on the front end.

 Add Image Field to Taxonomy with Plugin

-The Advanced custom field is a field builder that allows you to easily add fields to the post types, taxonomies in WordPress with only a few clicks.
-For our tutorial, I am going to add the image field to the categories and display them on the front end.
+The Advanced custom field is a field builder that allows you to easily add fields to the post types and taxonomies.
+For our tutorial, I’ll add the image field to the categories.
+In your case, it can be a custom taxonomy.

-Now a user can upload the image for a category.
+Here the user can upload the image for a category.
 Next, let’s see how to display this image on the front end.

 Display Category Image On the Front End